barakbbn/just-a-seq/README.md

 ### Optimized Mode

 There is an optimization mode (disabled by default) that optimize some functionalities in certain conditions.
-It assumes no side effects are performed (especially through map() ). for side effect should use tap().
+It assumes no side effects are being performed. (especially through map() ). for side effect should use tap().
 To use the optimized mode either:

 ```ts
 import {asSeq, Seq} from '@barakbbn/just-a-seq/optimized';
 ```

-Or enable global optimization flag as follow:
+Or enable global optimization flag as follows:

 ```ts
 import {asSeq, Seq} from '@barakbbn/just-a-seq';